RebbePod/salesforceapiformatter/PRIVACY.md

 The Salesforce API Name Formatter browser extension/plugin communicates directly between the user's web browser.
 No data is sent to other parties and no data is kept.

-All Salesforce API calls from the Inspector re-uses the access token/session used by the browser to access Salesforce.
-To acquire this access token the Salesforce Inspector requires permission to read browser cookie information for Salesforce domains.

 To validate the accuracy of this description, inspect the source code.